Hurried Health Nut is here to help take the overwhelm out of following the Autoimmune Protocol.

 After college, I slowly began to teach myself how to cook.
-It started with simple slow-cooker recipes (using mostly canned ingredients) and evolved (over the coarse of a few years) into experimenting with a variety of whole-food ingredients and cooking methods.
-I had graduated from eating fast food and convenience foods on a daily basis to eating a diet packed full of vibrant vegetables, fruits, whole grains, legumes, meats and the occasional treat.
+It started with simple slow-cooker recipes and evolved (over the coarse of a few years) into experimenting with a variety of whole-food ingredients and cooking methods.
+I had successfully transitioned from eating fast food and convenience foods on a daily basis to eating a diet packed full of nutrient-dense vegetables, fruits, whole grains, legumes, meats and the occasional treat.

 I was feeling (and looking) better than I had in years.

-Then, in late 2018, I was diagnosed with celiac disease, and six months later I was diagnosed with Hashimoto’s thyroiditis, an autoimmune thyroid condition, often associated with celiac (for more on my diagnoses, see this blog post).
-Right then and there, I made it my mission to stop the course of my autoimmune diseases and heal my gut.
-I transitioned from a primarily whole-foods diet to a fully paleo diet, and then into the Autoimmune Paleo Protocol (AIP).
+Then, in late 2018, I was diagnosed with celiac disease, and six months later I was diagnosed with Hashimoto’s thyroiditis.
+(For more on my diagnoses, see this blog post).
+Right then and there, I made a decision to stop the course of autoimmune disease and heal my gut.
+I transitioned from a primarily whole-foods diet to a fully paleo diet, and then into the Autoimmune Protocol (AIP).

-After a couple months on AIP, I have felt the best I’ve ever felt in my entire life!
-And I’ve decided to help others feel this amazing, too, by creating simple, easy recipes that fit within the protocol, that you’ll actually want to eat!
+After a couple months on AIP, I felt the best I’d ever felt in my entire life!
+And I decided to help others feel this amazing, too.
+I created this site to share my simple, easy, delicious AIP-compliant recipes that anyone can make, and everyone will enjoy.
 After all, no one wants to follow a diet that forces you to choke down your food, or to eat food that your family won’t.
 That’s not sustainable.
 And it won’t make you feel any better.

 Welcome to Hurried Health Nut!
 I think you’ll like it here.

-Follow along and see for yourself just how easy and delicious a paleo/AIP diet and lifestyle can be, and reap all the health benefits!
+Follow along and see for yourself just how easy and delicious an AIP diet and lifestyle can be, and finally start feeling better!